The one-station bike repositioning problem: Time horizon optimization

 \subsection{Backward formulation}

-We see the computation of the optimal vector $\XBF^*=\XVECTrow[x^*]{1}{\NUMV}$ as a decision-making process in which we first determine the value of $x^*_1$, then that of $x^*_2$ and so on until we determine $x^*_\NUMV$.
+We see the computation of an optimal vector of interventions as a decision-making process in which we first determine the value of the first intervention at epoch $e_1$, then that of intervention at epoch $e_2$ and so on until we determine the last intervention at epoch $e_\NUMV$.
 The choices made up to epoch $e_i$ condition the subsequent choices by influencing the stock level at epoch $e_{i+1}-1$ from which subsequent decisions take place.
-Thus, once the first $i$ values of \XBF\ have been chosen, it will be a question of choosing the next ones in order to minimize the losses in accordance with the conditions generated by the previous choices.
-We will therefore have to choose at best the first $i$ values (i.e., $\XVECTrow[x]{1}{i}$) to obtain, after the optimization of the following ones (i.e., $\XVECTrow[x]{i+1}{\NUMV}$), a minimal overall loss.
+Thus, once the first $i-1$ values of a vector $\XBF$ have been chosen, it will be a question of choosing the next one in order to minimize the losses in accordance with the conditions generated by the previous choices.
+We will therefore have to choose at best the first $i$ values (i.e., $\XVECTrow[x]{1}{i}$) to obtain, after the optimization of the following ones (i.e., $\XVECTrow[x]{i+1}{\NUMV}$), a minimum overall loss.

-Problem \EQUREF{base:Lesteso} can thus be formulated in a backward recursive form:
+Using equation \EQUREF{eq23:EQ:LBCKWLIOTT}, problem \EQUREF{eq07:base:L} can thus be formulated in a backward recursive form: